 Actually I should have written this in the past tense because she is not alive anymore.
 But anyone who was ever touched by her will always remember her beautiful, sensual, loving and totally professional touch.
 And her reputation will live a lot longer than her physical body did.

 In contrast, all I remember about the Gellert therapist is that he was big and strong, and that I was glad when the massage was over.
-I told myself that it must have been good for me, but in the case of my old friend in Austin I did not need to convince myself.
+I told myself that it must have been good for me, but in the case of my therapist friend I did not need to convince myself.

 I understand my colleague’s reservations about the sensual aspects of massage.
 As far as I am concerned, I have decided to live up to my truth in my professional Thai Massage practice.
 I love to receive massage that feels sensual and is professional at the same time, and my clients love it too.